evoluteur/evolutility-server-node/README.md

 Backend for [Evolutility](http://evoluteur.github.io/evolutility/index.html) using Node.js, Express and PostgreSQL.

-It is still a work in progress.
+This project is still a work in progress.
+The goal is to make a generic REST server (like [PostgREST](http://postgrest.com)) who will provide CRUD functionality for any database table.

-Evolutility-server is made for Evolutility (client) but can be used with your own client as well.

 ## Installation